Things To Do in Stari Grad, Hvar Island, Croatia by JetSettingFools.com

 Historic cobblestoned lanes in Stari Grad on Hvar Island, Croatia

-Interested in things to do in Stari Grad Old Town?
-Start by strolling along the waterfront Riva and then navigating on foot through the web of Old Town stone streets.
+Interested in things to do in the oldest part of Stari Grad?
+Start by strolling along the waterfront Riva and then navigating through the web of Old Town stone streets.

-While aimlessly wandering the charming lanes of Stari Grad, look for plaques identifying historic buildings and squares – and seek out a few of the must-see Stari Grad sights.
+While aimlessly wandering the charming lanes, look for plaques identifying historic buildings and squares.
+Additionally, we suggest seeking out the following must-see Stari Grad sights.

 Courtyard and pond of Petra Hektorovic Tvrdalj Castle, Stari Grad, Hvar, Croatia

-One of the top sights in the Stari Grad Old Town is the Petar Hektorovic Fortress.
-A 16th century villa built as a summer home for the famous poet, visitors can go inside the historic site to see the garden, fish pond and stone house.
+One of the top sights in the Old Town is the Petar Hektorovic Fortress.
+A 16th century villa built as a summer home for the famous Croatian poet, visitors can go inside to see the garden, fish pond and stone house.

 Trg Skor (Skor Square)

-The picturesque Trg Skor is one of the most beautiful places in Stari Grad, Hvar.
-The small square is surrounded by ancient stone buildings, green shutters and short staircases – also the home for many Stari Grad cats.
+This picturesque spot is one of the most beautiful places in Stari Grad.
+The small square is surrounded by ancient stone buildings, green shutters and short staircases.
+It is also the home for many, many Stari Grad cats!

 St. Steven’s Church

-St. Steven’s Catholic Church is an early 17th century church with separate bell tower that was once part of the city’s ancient walls.
+St. Steven’s Catholic Church is an early 17th century church with a separate bell tower that was once part of the city’s ancient walls.
+It also sits on an atmospheric square, but with less cats.

 Stari Grad Museum

-The Stari Grad Museum hosts a permanent collection of artifacts from the island, as well as rotating exhibits.
-Although a modest museum in Stari Grad, tickets are inexpensive.
+The Museum in Stari Grad Hvar hosts a permanent collection of artifacts from the island, as well as rotating exhibits.

 Dominican Monastery and Church of St Petra